Oxygen (O2), in particular, is

 enrichment

-Oxygen’s reactivity is used in metals
+Oxygen’s reactivity is commonly used in metals

 processing (steel, copper, lead, zinc), glass furnaces, cement kilns,